 Know Better for Dogs is designed to provide your dog with essential nutrients and protein for health and longevity.
 It makes balancing a raw or cooked meat diet at home, easy and convenient.
 Prescribed most often by Holistic Veterinarians.
 This healthy diet is ideal for all life stages and is made with 100% human grade ingredients.
 No grains of any kind are used.
-Just add raw meat and water.
+Just add raw or cooked meat and water.